SaraLerma/The-Pragmatic-Programmer/README.md

 ### A culture of testing

 Keep tests decoupled, clean, and robust.
 Remind that tests are also a way of communicating with other developers.
 Test your software, or your users will - test ruthlessly.
 Don’t make your users find bugs for you.

 Testing, design, and coding are all part of programming.

-## 42. Property-based testing
+## 42. Property-Based Testing

 There could be incorrect assumptions while writing unit tests.
 The code passes the tests because it does what it is supposed to do, based on your understanding.
 Reminder:
 > In design by contract: The code has contracts that it meets: you meet the conditions when you feed it input, and it will make certain guarantees about the outputs it produces.
 There are also code invariants, things that remain true about some piece of state when it’s passed through a function.
 For example, if you sort a list, the result will have the same number of elements as the original—the length is invariant.

 So you can use contracts and invariants to automate our testing.

 **Use property-based tests to validate your assumptions** - property-based tests will try things you never thought to try, and exercise your code in ways is wasn’t meant to be used.

 One suggestion is that when a property-based test fails, find out what parameters it was passing to the test function, and then use those values to create a separate, regular, unit test.
 This test acts as a regression test because property-based tests generate random values that get passed to your test, there’s no guarantee that the same values will be used the next time you run tests, and in this way, this bug won’t slip through.

 Property-based testing is complementary to unit testing: they address different concerns, and each brings its own benefits.

-## 43. Stay safe out there
+## 43. Stay Safe Out There

 Analyze the code for ways it can go wrong and add those to your test suite, consider passing bad parameters, leaking or unavailable resources, etc.
 Consider how an external actor could deliberately screw up the system (don't think that your system is not important).

 Basic principles that you should always bear in mind:

-1. **Minimize Attack Surface Area** - The attack surface area of a system is the sum of all access points where an attacker can enter data, extract data, or invoke the execution of a service.
+1. **Minimize attack surface area** - The attack surface area of a system is the sum of all access points where an attacker can enter data, extract data, or invoke the execution of a service.
 Examples:
       1. Code complexity - Keep your code simple and smaller.
 Less code means fewer bugs, and fewer opportunities for a crippling security hole.
       2. Input data - Never trust data from an external entity, always sanitize it before passing it on to a database, view rendering, or other processing.
       3. Unauthenticated services - any user anywhere can call unauthenticated services and provoke a DoS (Denial of Service) attack at the very least.
       4. Authenticated services - Keep the number of authorized users at an absolute minimum.
 Remove unused, old, or outdated users and services.
       5. Output data - ​​Don't give away information that may reveal credential knowledge, for example: "Password is used by another user" or “User does not exist”, better “User or password invalid”.
       6. Debugging info - Make sure any testing window and runtime exception reporting is protected from spying eyes. 🥷

 2. **Principle of Least Privilege** - Don't automatically grab the highest permission level, such as *root* or *Administrator*, use the least amount of privilege for the shortest time you can get away with.
 If needed, then take it, do the minimum amount of work, and relinquish your permission quickly to reduce the risk.
 And implement in your app different levels of access (*admin*, *PM*, *developer*, *user*, etc.)

 3. **Secure default** - The default settings on your app, or for your users on your site, should be the most secure values.

 4. **Encrypt sensitive data** - Don't leave personally identifiable information, financial data, passwords, or other credentials in plain text.
-Keys and secrets need to be managed separately, generally via config files or environment variables as part of build and deployment.  🔒
+Keys and secrets need to be managed separately, generally via config files or environment variables as part of build and deployment.🔒

-5. **Maintain Security Updates** - Apply security patches quickly, otherwise know your system is vulnerable to a known exploit because attackers deploy exploits as quick as they can, you have to be quicker.
+5. **Maintain security updates** - Apply security patches quickly, otherwise know your system is vulnerable to a known exploit because attackers deploy exploits as quick as they can, you have to be quicker.

 ### Common sense vs. Cryptography